 (The one infallible rule you can take away from this column actually is this: Never write the sentence above.)

-3. Use a logical paragraph include a probative topic sentence followed by detailed illustrative support in most every paragraph.
+3. Use a logical paragraph structure—but you don’t have to include a probative topic sentence followed by detailed illustrative support in most every paragraph.
 One of the most important takeaways from first-year legal writing is the power of the topic sentence.
 Some professors call it a thesis sentence.
 Whatever you call it, the idea is to write paragraphs structured around important statements about the law with detailed support.

-4. Edit and proofread carefully — the strictest rules of grammar, so long as all the choices you make are intentional.
+4. Edit and proofread carefully—but you don’t have to follow the strictest rules of grammar, so long as all the choices you make are intentional.
 If legal writing wore clothing, memos and briefs would be in navy suits with oxfords or closed-toe pumps.
 And just as “business casual” can encompass a frustratingly broad range of style choices, informal legal writing may range from “somewhat less formal than a memo” to very, very casual.

 The preceding sentence is a comma splice, a particular kind of run-on sentence you should avoid even in informal legal writing.
 It’s such a common error that there really is no way to use it on purpose for any real effect.